Chicken manchurian recipe

 1. Make sure there is no excess moisture in the chicken before you use it.
 You can either use cubed chicken or chicken mince (keema).

 I prefer to chop finely and then use.
-Add the marination ingredients soya sauce, ginger garlic, salt , red chili powder (optional) and pepper to a mixing bowl.
+Add soya sauce, ginger garlic, salt , red chili powder (optional) and pepper to a mixing bowl.
 Mix well.
-For Chinese recipes, generally no chilli powder is used.
+For Chinese recipes, generally no chili powder is used.
 But i prefer to use to get a a good color which otherwise is got by food colors in restaurants.

 3. Mix everything well and set aside for at least 1 hour.
 You can also skip this.

-4. Take small portions of the mixture and make balls.
+If using minced chicken.
+Take small portions of the mixture and make balls.
 Fry them in hot oil.
 You may not get round balls, that is just fine.
 In case you want to make perfect round balls, then you need to reduce egg or add more flour.
 But that alters the texture of the ball.